 1. Award details

-The PGCE Access bursary is available to full-time Home fee paying students beginning a Postgraduate Certificate in Education (PGCE) in Primary Education or Secondary Education (physical education)at Brunel University London in 2018.
-Other PGCE courses are excluded from this bursary due to the availability of Government funded bursaries.
+The PGCE Access Bursary is available to full-time Home fee paying students beginning a Postgraduate Certificate in Education (PGCE) in Primary Education or Secondary Education (Physical Education) at Brunel University London in September 2020.
+Other PGCE courses are excluded from this scholarship due to the availability of Government funded bursaries.

-Value: £2,500 fee waiver, awarded once for the duration of the course (additional payments will not be made during a repeating year, regardless of the reason for repetition).
+Value: £2,500 cash award, awarded once for the duration of the course (additional payments will not be made during a repeating year, regardless of the reason for repetition).

-- Must hold an offer of a place on a full time PGCE Primary or PGCE secondary Education (physical education) course.
+- Must hold an offer of a place on a full time PGCE Primary or PGCE Secondary Education (Physical Education) course starting in September.
 This includes offers made through Clearing and Adjustment.

 - Must commence the course in the upcoming academic year (applicants for deferred entry will be considered for a bursary in the year they start their course and not in the year of their course application).